ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Transparency Services MAY support additional APIs for auditing, for instance, to query the history of Signed Statements.

-Typically a Transparency Service has a single Issuer identity which is present in the `iss` claim of Receipts for that service.
+Typically a Transparency Service has a single Issuer identity which is present in the `iss` Claim of Receipts for that service.

-Multi-tenant support can be enabled through the use of identifiers in the `iss` claim, for example, `ts.example` may have a distinct Issuer identity for each sub domain, such as `customer1.ts.example` and `customer2.ts.example`.
+Multi-tenant support can be enabled through the use of identifiers in the `iss` Claim, for example, `ts.example` may have a distinct Issuer identity for each sub domain, such as `customer1.ts.example` and `customer2.ts.example`.

 ### Registration Policies